 As I am trained as a scholar of English language and literature, I tend to follow the Modern Language Association of America in terms of citation style and usage; the citations in this bibliography will adhere to that organization’s standards.Note Annotations will consist of relatively short summaries of the materials cited, with “relative” changing based on the nature and content of the piece being annotated, and explanatory passages as needed.
 In this, the various entries will be somewhat more expansive than those of the Annotated Chaucer Bibliography, but I can hope that they will prove all the more helpful for that.

 Also, any support will be appreciated.
-Donations can be made here.
+Contributions can be made here.

 - Carroll, Siobhan.
 “Honor-bound: Self and Other in the Honor Culture of Robin Hobb’s Soldier Son Series.”